 James Blackman: Thanks so much for inviting me.
 It's been a real pleasure.

 Mike Evenson: Thanks again for joining an episode of Unobstructed.
 That was a great conversation with James McKenzie Blackman, the CEO of Eden Court up in the Scottish Highlands and, and not only seeing what they're doing to get through this, but also how they've re-vectored their capabilities to, to help their community.
 I would encourage all organizations that are kind of looking at how they can help.
 You have more assets and you have more capabilities than probably you realize.
-So, it's a great opportunity to kind of help buoy your community in such a such a unique time.
+So, it's a great opportunity to kind of help buoy your community in such a unique time.
 Again, if you haven't listened to any other episodes, please go back into the archive, and listen to the episodes we've recorded with unobstructed so far hope you're enjoying this series and looking forward to more conversations and more podcasts in the future.
 Thank you.

 Announcer: Thanks for listening to Unobstructed your view on the live events industry.
 Subscribe today, wherever you listen to your favorite podcasts.